Fintech-Revolution/Binance-Research/README.md

 ## What does binance cost?

 Trading fees:
+> General: 0.1%

-General: 0.1% spot trading fee
+Spot trading fee
-0.5% buy/sell crypto fee
+> 0.5% buy/sell crypto fee

 ## How is the community of binance?